-We call a line segment connecting two points on a cir-y-axis cle a chord of the circle.
-The above example illustrates t-axis a general principal for approximating the length of any chord.
-As the size of the angle decreases, the accuracy of the arc length approximation will improve.
+We call a line segment connecting two points on a circle a chord of the circle.
+The above example illustrates a general principal for approximating the length of any chord.
+A smaller angle will improve the accuracy of the arc length approximation.